-This one-day symposium will highlight research activities at the University of Cologne applying machine learning techniques to vastly different fields — all the way from quantum matter to biological systems to economic and societal systems.
-Pedagogical talks are complemented by ample time for interactions amongst the participants.
-Organized by Prof. Trebst and Prof. Tresch in collaboration with the competence area 3 “Quantitative Modeling of Complex Systems”, the 2017 Machine Learning Day is a continuation of annual events such as the Computational Science Days and the Big Data Symposium.
+This one-day symposium highlighted research activities at the University of Cologne applying machine learning techniques to vastly different fields — all the way from quantum matter to biological systems to economic and societal systems.
+Pedagogical talks werecomplemented by ample time for interactions amongst the participants.
+Organized by Prof. Trebst and Prof. Tresch in collaboration with the competence area 3 “Quantitative Modeling of Complex Systems”, the 2017 Machine Learning Day was a continuation of annual events such as the Computational Science Days and the Big Data Symposium.

 Thursday, April 6th, 2017, 9 a.m. - 4 p.m.